boufik/Cyber-Handbook-Practices/AgenticAI/setup.md

 ```powershell
 node -v
 ```
+You should see something like `v24.16.0`.

-In Linux you can try this:
+Also, in Linux you can try this:
 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash
 ```